Gibbs-type Indian buffet processes: Conclusion

-Finally, we cannot practically apply the simulation or inference procedures described in this article to Gibbs-type IBPs for $\discount<0$, because we cannot robustly compute the required primitives $\primitive{n}{\cdot}{\cdot}$ in this case (as described in \cref{sec:computation}).
+Finally, we cannot practically apply the simulation or inference procedures described in this article to Gibbs-type IBPs for $\discount<0$, because we cannot robustly compute the required primitives $\primitive{n}{\cdot}{\cdot}$ in this case (as described in the supplementary material).
 Constructions by \citet[Def.~6.1]{CUP} provide alternative simulation procedures, however, posterior inference algorithms have yet to be developed.
 The stick-breaking representations in \cref{sec:stickbreaking} do not depend on these primitives, and so they may suggest an approach for inference.
-As shown in \cref{sec:finitemodel}, these models have a random finite number of features, which may be useful in certain applications like their random partition counterparts \citep{gnedin2010species}, and their utility should be further studied.